Dealing with Stress

 Attend a Free weekly Meeting and receive your Self Realisation

 Each week across Scotland many people experience this actualisation at one of the many free meditation & yoga classes on offer.
-You can join a class in;
+See the various Meet Up Pages below for details:

 Register to receive the Sahaj eNewsletter